-A structured curriculum with a slate of courses will prepare students to work in a fast-growing field.
+A structured curriculum with a slate of courses prepares you to work in a fast-growing field.
 Our courses teach you how to thrive in the field of cybersecurity and data privacy.
-The increasing number and sophistication of cyber attacks on private and public organizations combined with a growing and complex array of data security and privacy regulations at the state, national, and international levels have made data security and privacy protection one of the fastest growing career areas.
+Furthermore, there are an increasing number and sophistication of cyber attacks on private and public organizations.
+Also, combined with a growing and complex array of data security and privacy regulations at the state, national, and international levels.
+This has made data security and privacy protection one of the fastest-growing career areas.
 This is what our curriculum is centered and focused on.

 Our MLS courses are built with asynchronous and synchronous components.

 - Asynchronous components consist of readings, pre-recorded lectures, discussion threads, quizzes, written assessments, and other activities.
-Asynchronous components allow our students to complete these components at their convenience and flexibility.
+Asynchronous components allow you to complete these components at your convenience.

-- Synchronous components provide our students with the opportunity to participate in online, live classes and engage with faculty and students in real-time.
-This provides our students with the ability to get to know faculty and other students in the program.
-Each course consists of 4–6 live classes per term (with the possibility for a slight variance in each class).
-These live sessions will also be recorded, allowing each student to “attend” the session at a later date and at their convenience.
+- Synchronous components are online, live classes where you engage with faculty and students in real-time, and have the opportunity to get to know faculty and other students in the program.
+Each course consists of four to six live classes per term (with the possibility for a slight variance in each class).
+These live sessions are also recorded, allowing you to “attend” a session at a later date, at your convenience.